AlexJPotter/fluentvalidation-ts/README.md

 Ensures that the value of the specified number property has the given scale and precision.

+**Note:** Due to rounding issues with floating point numbers in JavaScript this rule may not function as expected for large scales/precisions.

 | Parameter   | Type     | Description                                                                                                                    |
 | ----------- | -------- | ------------------------------------------------------------------------------------------------------------------------------ |
 | `precision` | `number` | The maximum number of digits after the decimal place that the value may have.                                                  |